cogtoolslab/transcription/README.md

 # Whisper transcription script
+I live on the cogtoolslab CCN node in ``/data/models/transcription``!

 This python script transcribes audio in any format to a json file.
 The output is timestamped by word and looks like:

 ```